 Dr. Cary is Associate Professor of Curriculum Studies in the Department of Curriculum and Instruction at University of Texas, Austin.

 2007, Dr. Wesley Null: "Curriculum for Teachers: What is and Why It Matters"

 Dr. Null is Associate Professor of Curriculum and Foundations of Education at Baylor University.

-2006, Dr. Bill Doll: "Teaching Good: An Alternative to Good Teaching"
+2006, Dr. William Doll, Jr: "Teaching Good: An Alternative to Good Teaching"